This page lists tropes applying to specific characters in the Chernobyl miniseries.

 - Incurable Cough of Death: Begins coughing up blood and losing hair by the final episode, making it very clear that he doesn't have long to live.

-- Kindhearted Cat Lover: Valery's companion seen before the accident and two years later is a cat.
-Valery leaves extra food out for the cat so it won't starve before someone arrives and discovers he's hanged himself.
+- Kindhearted Cat Lover: Valery's cat is his companion seen before the accident and two years later (an in the very first shot of the show).
+He leaves extra food out for the cat so it won't starve before someone arrives and discovers he's hanged himself.

 - Mr. Exposition: Half his time on screen is to explain nuclear science in layman's terms.
 The show is able to sell these blatant info dumps because Shcherbina doesn't know a thing about reactors and demands explanations, allowing the viewer to learn along with him.